alaptseu/pojoutils/README.md

 # pojoutils
-The idea is to impplement generic builder that is capable of building every POJO with a default constructor.
+The idea is to implement generic builder that is capable of building every POJO with a default constructor.

 Example: